jonallured/jonallured.com/source/posts/2012-08-31-how-to-think-about-your-local-dev-environment.html.md

 from another application.
 Then I have Bundler so that I can keep development and production consistent.

-## Match Production As Much As Possible
+## Match Production as Much as Possible

 I've been bitten too many times by differences between my development and production environments to allow significant differences between the two